How do I read UHS files once I have downloaded them?

 When I download the Macintosh UHS Reader, I get a ".hqx" file, and not a self-extracting archive!
 How do I install the application?

 The UHS Reader for MacOS is sent by our server as a BinHex (".hqx") file.
 Most web browsers will automatically decode ".hqx" files.
 When the file is decoded, you should get a ".sea" file, which is a self-extracting archive.
-Simply double-click the self-extracting archive to install the program.
-If your web browser doesn't automatically decode the file, you'll need a BinHex utility to convert it to Macintosh format.
-We recommend a shareware utility like HQXer or BinHex, or a commercial application like StuffIt Deluxe.
+If you do not, we recommend a separate application like StuffIt Deluxe.

 The Macintosh UHS Reader tells me that it can't open a UHS file that I've downloaded from the UHS web site.
 What am I doing wrong?